arrhenius975/arrhenius975/README.md

 - 🎓 Certification: Currently ongoing Full Networking & CCNA prep guidance By David Through Udemy

 ### Projects:
+- Devdroid-ROM: a custom AOSP-based ROM offering a secure, integrated development environment.
+It includes a built-in Bash shell, Python interpreter, and GCC/Clang toolchain, enabling seamless coding, compiling, and scripting directly on Android—no external tools needed.
 - [🔒 Network Port Scanner](link-to-project): A terminal-based tool for scanning network vulnerabilities.
 - [📱 Embedded Android Console](link-to-project): Repurposing a mobile motherboard to function as a gaming console.